Addis Ababa government tells residents to prepare to defend neighbourhoods | Law-Order

 Addis Ababa government tells residents to prepare to defend neighbourhoods

-Authorities in the Ethiopian capital Addis Ababa on Tuesday urged residents to prepare to defend their neighborhoods after rebellious forces from the Tigray region, who have been fighting the central government for a year, indicated they might advance on the city.
+Authorities in the Ethiopian capital Addis Ababa on Tuesday urged residents to prepare to defend their neighbourhoods after forces from Tigray region, who have been fighting the central government for a year, indicated they could advance on the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)